Call them what you will, small sport utility vehicles have carved out a real niche in the UK car market.

 Mitsubishis can be a bit of an acquired taste, and that remains the case with the Outlander.
 The lines are, for the most part, clean and smooth, with little to object about in profile.
 The grill, however, is a bit busy and the fog lights look like they were tacked on as an afterthought.
 The Outlander has a low-slung look that screams on-road, not off.
 There is nothing wrong with that, but compared to the Sante Fe, the Mitsubishi comes off as lacking in the “utility” department.

 Not that the Sante Fe looks tough.
 It doesn’t.
 But tough or not, the Hyundai is a good-looking ride.
 The front, especially, is very attractive, and reveals a level of detailed design that seems lacking on the Mitsubishi.
 Indeed, many in the motoring press have praised the stylish looks of the Santa Fe.
 If there is one area to nit-pick about, it’s the high beltline.
 Some people go for that look, but some don’t.
 But that is just a small quibble about an otherwise very attractive automobile.
-Edge Hyundai.
+The Hyundai edges it.

 Interior and practicality